MINJUNKWAK/minjunkwak.github.io/_posts/2017-06-17-google-kickstart-roundb.md

 Maybe I should have made a stragetic move to solve the small test case in third problem.

+Since only problem I solved during the contest was Problem A, I scored 23/100 and ranked 394/940.

 Here are the solutions/analysis of [Google Kickstart Round B]({{https://code.google.com/codejam/contest/11304486/dashboard#s=p0}}):

 [Problem A]({{https://minjunkwak.github.io/algorithm/google-kickstart-roundb-1/}})